 Recurring Questions for the Body Center:

 Who’s in control?
 Who has power in this situation?
+Are you trying to control me?
 Who am I?
 (Concern about losing control to another).

 Recurring Emotion: ANGER.
 When I feel my worth, power, comfort and sense of belonging is disrespected, I feel anger that things aren’t the way I feel they should be.
 This elicits a need to control to maintain a sense of myself and to bring things back to congruence.